hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

     - set origin to be the tail node of one link and dest to be the head node of the other link
     - then run the shortest path method, to see whether, the distance is changed
     - I can make this greedy ?
+5. Different method for updating the adaptive score
 ### Other ideas
 1. I can design a construction algorithm
 - first align all the projects to the same period